 Treating Repetitive Stress Injuries

-The initial first treatment for these injuries usually to rest the damaged area.
-For instance if you have pain and inflammation in your elbow, your doctor will likely direct you to stop engaging in the motion that caused the damage.
-Sometimes rest and ceasing the repetitive motion are enough to allow damage to reverse and the body to repair itself.
-Stretching exercises and physical therapy can support the natural process of healing through rest.
+Sometimes rest and ceasing the repetitive activity are enough to allow damage to reverse and the body to repair itself.
+Stretching exercises and physical therapy can support the natural healing process through rest.

-How Negligence Can Cause Injuries
+How Negligence Can Cause Repetitive Motion Injuries

 Your Rights for Repetitive Motion Injuries